amirouche/qadom/README.md

 Tools like Mastodon or Pleroma are based on recommendations by the W3C, among others ActivityPub, still rely on the client-server paradigm to create a federation, known as the Fediverse.
-It means that to take part in that universe, one needs to benevolant person to host for them an instance of those softwares.
+It means that to take part in that universe, one needs a benevolant person to host for them an instance of those softwares.
 It is central hub, where people can go, register and host their identity and make the community happen.